midgetspy/hamjab/README.md

 - use an RF/bluetooth remote combined with EventGhost so no line of sight is required to your IR-controlled devices
 - any existing scripts/program can control devices with the API
+- build a custom UI for device control (eg. web UI for a tablet/touchscreen)

 3) **Control Logic**: Use simple python logic to have HamJab automate your devices